khulnasoft-lab/design.khulnasoft.com/contents/regions/merge-request-reports.md

 ### Overflow

-The expanded area under each level 1 has a maximum height with a subtle visual affordance that scrolling is necessary to view all of the level 2 and level 3 content.
+The expanded area under each level 1 has an optional maximum height with a subtle visual affordance that scrolling is necessary to view all of the level 2 and level 3 content.

 <div class="figma-embed" aria-label="Overflow example with scrim overlay to indicate scrolling for the combined levels 2 and 3" role="img">
   <iframe frameborder="0" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com%2Ffile%2FqEddyqCrI7kPSBjGmwkZzQ%2FComponent-library%3Fnode-id%3D38345%253A40424